- Search The Registry

-Jessye Mae Norman was from Augusta, Georgia; the daughter of Silas Norman, an insurance salesman, and Janie King-Norman, a schoolteacher.
-She was one of five children in a family of amateur musicians; her mother and grandmother were both pianists, and her father sang in a local choir.
+Jessye Mae Norman was from Augusta, Georgia, the daughter of Silas Norman, an insurance salesman, and Janie King-Norman, a schoolteacher.
+She was one of five children in a family of amateur musicians; her mother and grandmother were pianists, and her father sang in a local choir.
 Norman's mother insisted that she start piano lessons at an early age.
-Norman proved to be a talented singer as a young child, singing gospel songs at Mount Calvary Baptist Church at the age of four.
+Norman was a talented singer as a young child, singing gospel songs at Mount Calvary Baptist Church at the age of four.
 When she was nine, she was given a radio for her birthday and soon discovered the world of opera through the weekly broadcasts of the Metropolitan Opera, which she listened to every Saturday while cleaning up her room.
-Norman started listening to recordings of Marian Anderson and Leontyne Price, both of whom she credited as inspiring figures in her career.
+Norman started listening to recordings of Marian Anderson and Leontyne Price, who she credited as inspiring figures in her career.

 She attended Charles T. Walker Elementary School, A.R.
-Johnson Junior High School, and Lucy C. Laney Senior High School, all in downtown Augusta.
-At age 16, Norman entered the Marian Anderson Vocal Competition in Philadelphia which, although she did not win, led to an offer of a full scholarship at Howard University, in Washington, D.C.
+Johnson Junior High School, and Lucy C. Laney Senior High School in downtown Augusta.
+At age 16, Norman entered the Marian Anderson Vocal Competition in Philadelphia, which, although she did not win, led to an offer of a full scholarship at Howard University in Washington, D.C.
 Norman studied at the Interlochen Center for the Arts in Northern Michigan in the opera performance program.
-While at Howard, she sang in the university chorus and as a professional soloist at the Lincoln Temple United Church of Christ, while studying voice with Carolyn Grant.
+While at Howard, she sang in the university chorus and as a professional soloist at the Lincoln Temple United Church of Christ while studying voice with Carolyn Grant.
 In 1964, she became a member of Gamma Sigma Sigma.
 In 1965, along with 33 other female students and four female faculty, she became a founding member of the Delta Nu chapter of Sigma Alpha Iota.

 Starting with her Met debut as Cassandra in Berlioz’s Les Troyens on Opening Night of the Met’s centennial 1983-84 season, Norman sang more than 80 performances with the company, dazzling audiences with her beautiful tone, extraordinary power, and musical sensitivity,” The Met Opera called Norman “one of the great sopranos of the past half-century.”
-In 1997, at age 52, Norman became the youngest person ever to earn the Kennedy Center Honor in the organization’s 20-year history at the time.
-She received her National Medal of Arts from former President Barack Obama and has earned honorary doctorates from a number of prestigious schools, including Juilliard, Harvard, and Yale.
+In 1997, at age 52, Norman became the youngest person to earn the Kennedy Center Honor in the organization’s 20-year history.
+She received her National Medal of Arts from former President Obama and earned honorary doctorates from several prestigious schools, including Juilliard, Harvard, and Yale.